orlevit/Signal-simulations/README.md

-# Signal simulations
+# Signal Simulations

-Simulation vs Analytical calculation of functions from the signals knowledge domain.
+This project explores the comparison between simulation and analytical calculations of functions within the signals domain.

-Files:
+## Files

-- Report.pdf &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- The demonstration of analytical calculations and simulations of the functions.
+- **Report.pdf** - Demonstrates analytical calculations and simulations of the functions.
-- Jupyter notebook  - The analytical calculations.
+- **Jupyter Notebook** - Contains the analytical calculations.
-- Java files &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; - The simulations.
+- **Java Files** - Contains the simulation implementations.